 Another important consideration when hiring a marketing partner is your business’s scope of work.
-Are you a local business with a focus on the city you physically serve, or are you a national or international company needing to reach a very broad geographical audience?
-These two levels have very different needs, and may require different expertise.
+Are you a local business with a focus on the city you physically serve, or are you a national or international company needing to reach a much broader geographical audience?
+Each has very different needs, and may require different expertise.

 Where in your growth stage are you?

-For this reason, I regularly tell startup businesses that most likely, Element Three won’t be the right fit.
+For this reason, I regularly tell startup businesses that it's likely Element Three won’t be the right fit for them quite yet.
 One of our key value adds is uncovering truths about their business they don’t know—from customers, sales professionals, and leaders throughout the organization who often don’t have a loud enough voice to be heard.
-If you’re a startup the founder still knows those truths.
-They just do, and more often than not they need more of a vendor environment than a partner one.
+If you’re a startup, the founder still knows those truths.
+More often than not, they need more of a vendor environment than a partner one.
 Does this mean we miss out on some extremely unique opportunities with exciting companies?
 Sure.
 It is also the best answer both for their long-term success and our ability to execute work we are proud to see in real life.

-This may seem a little bit blunt, but if the marketing agency you’re talking with cannot articulate who they serve and the questions they’re most often solving for their clients, you may be in the wrong spot.
+This may seem a little bit blunt, but if the marketing agency you’re talking with cannot articulate who they serve and the problems they solve for their clients, you may be in the wrong spot.